Bachelor-Project-Minecraft/Bachelor-project/README.md

 The central challenge is to determine whether culture (e.g., shared norms, conventions, roles, and knowledge transmitted through interaction) can emerge and persist in a way that measurably improves collective survival over time.

 The problem requires defining environmental pressures (e.g., scarcity, hostile mobs, disasters) and specifying what counts as "culture".

+## To run:
+Call npm run dev

+This will boot up the minecraft server and connect a bot.

+The first time, the program is lauched, the server will generate a eula.txt file.
+This must be set to TRUE, before running the application.